ricardoalcocer/actionbarclone/app/README.md

 ## To-do

-* Currently buttons are hardcoded.
-Provide a way of specifying buttons to include
-* Implement "Inflater" which will open a view with additional options
+* Implement menu that will open when the "inflater" is clicked

 ## Licenses